 After much time here and there, I have settled in the south of Tasmania where nature is at my doorstep.
 I divide my creative time between teaching voice work, producing projects and writing fiction.
 I am a mother and value that role as the most important one of all.

 I have spent the past two and a bit decades working continuously, from one project to the next.
 From recording an album with a string quartet in the Adelaide Hills to stadium concerts to playing shows in the Village in New York City.
-I've had record deals, done the media thing, recorded quite a few albums and have songs on high rotation.
+I've had record deals, done the media thing, recorded seven albums and have had songs on high rotation.
 I've done more projects than I can remember, back to back, all of this time, which means I've collaborated with a huge number of people from producers to musicians to writers to film makers to actors.
 A lot sits in those meetings and that kind of work together.
 I walk away from each project with new skills and a wider outlook.

 I am a believer in listening to myself and others, staying open to ideas, learning from everyone who sits before me and always keeping the love in what I do.
 I have high standards and put my all into every project I work on.
 I encourage those I work with to do the same.